Murders of Eric Joering and Anthony Morelli

 while Morelli, who had been a police officer for 30 years, died later in the hospital.
 Smith, who was 30 at the time and who was prohibited from having a gun, was shot five times but survived.

 Smith had an extensive criminal history involving burglary, intimidation, aggravated menacing, domestic violence, and felonious assault.

 He was tried in October 2019, and convicted for the murders on November 1, 2019.
 For perhaps the first time in Ohio, family members of the victims gave victim impact statements to the jury during the sentencing phase of a capital case.
 The jury recommended that Smith be sentenced to life in prison although some members of the jury reported that their fellow jurors refused to consider the death penalty.

 The murders garnered a significant response, with both Governor John Kasich and President Donald Trump commenting on them.
 Both victims have been remembered in several ways, including by having part of a highway named after them, and by having their cruiser doors displayed in Washington D.C. as part of the National Law Enforcement Officers Memorial for National Police Week.

 Victims

 Eric Joering

 Eric Joering (August 6, 1978 – February 10, 2018) was a Westerville Police Officer for 16 years at the time of his death.
 He graduated from Westerville South High School in 1997 and went on to attend the Columbus State Community College Police Program.
 He spent his 16 years with the Westerville Police Department working as a patrol officer, a detective, and as a K-9 officer with his dog partner Sam.
-He was married and had three daughters, Ella Elena and Eva.
+He was married and had four daughters, Savanah, Ella Elena and Eva.